Phoenix3d

 Stage 2: Top Frame & Z-Axis Motion MAY 26 - 30

-Next, I added the top frame to complete the cube.
-I then on the Z-axis motion, adding the linear rails and the first parts of the bed carriage.
-This ensuring the vertical movement would be stable and that kinda stuff - 6 hour
+I added the top frame extrusions to complete the cube structure.
+Attention then shifted to the Z-axis.
+I integrated the 300mm MGN12H linear rails and lead screws, designing the initial printed parts for the bed carriage. - 6 hour

 Stage 3: Motor & Pulley Mounts JUN 1 - 25